open-sauced/intro/contributing/i18n-guidelines.md

   If you'd like to help us translate this course, please read our [Translations Contributing Guidelines](LINK-TO-YOUR-FORKED-REPOSITORY-CONTRIBUTING-FILE).
   ```

-  > [!NOTE]
-  > Add the link to the course, chapter, or section in our [Open Source Education Path](https://intro.opensauced.pizza/#/).
+  Add the link to the course, chapter, or section of our [Open Source Education Path](https://intro.opensauced.pizza/#/).
 You can also translate this note.

 ### 6. Setting up the Deployment Platform

 Now that your forked repository is set up, it's time to deploy the translations.

 This project is built with [docsify](https://docsify.js.org/).
 On their official website, you can read the [deployment guide](https://docsify.js.org/#/deploy) to deploy your forked repository.
+You can choose which platform you want to deploy and host the translation on.

 ### 7. Adding Translation in the Community Translations Page